 CONFAST® - 1/4" x 1-1/4" Hex Head Stainless Steel Concrete Screw

 The CONFAST® 1/4" x 1-1/4" Hex Head stainless steel masonry screws are packaged 50 pieces per box with one bit included free of charge.
-They work well in solid concrete, brick or block, and are designed for indoor atmospheres that are dry.
+They work well in solid concrete, brick or block, and are designed for moist environments.
 Every order ships from the Cleveland, Ohio warehouse for delivery in the United States within 1 to 3 business days.

 - Bit size 3/16"

 - Minimum embedment 1"